opencode-md/opencode-md/README.md

 <h4>List 1) International </h4>
 This is trustful International solutions that we included ourselves into the Registry and corresponds to the following requirements:

-- are in working conditions
+- are in working conditions;
-- have "Active" state (status)
+- have "Active" state (status);
-- use one license from the list of [Approved Open Licenses](https://opencode.md/en/about/approved-open-licenses/)
+- use one license from the list of [Approved Open Licenses](https://opencode.md/en/about/approved-open-licenses/);
-- have extensive community of Open source Developers that support this solution
+- have extensive community of Open source Developers that support this solution;
-- updated regularly 9at least 1 time per year)
+- updated regularly 9at least 1 time per year).

 <h4>List 2) Submitted application to be included into the the Registry of OpenCode.md</h4>

 this solutions corresponds the [Requirements for Open Source Solutions](https://opencode.md/en/about/requirements/),

-The solutions from both lists are periodically indexed by the Opencode.md crawler application that corresponds to Requirements indicated above.
+The solutions from both lists are periodically indexed by the Opencode.md crawler.

 The audience of our service is the companies and physical persons that are interested in using trustful and secured Open Source solutions that are in working conditions and updated regularly and secured and that don't bring harm.